- About Us

 This program is for families with children under 30 months old who have been abused or neglected.

-Partners with Families and Children: Spokane, a wraparound services program, is designed to benefit young children and their families when families are referred by child protective services, law enforcement, or other public health agencies because of neglect or violence in the home.
+Partners with Families and Children: Spokane, a community-based family treatment wraparound services program, is designed to benefit young children and their families when families are referred by child protective services, law enforcement, or other public health agencies because of neglect or violence in the home.
 This program promotes enhanced parent-child relationships and offers case management, substance abuse and mental health services, parenting resources, and an individualized family care team.

 No peer-reviewed evaluations of this program were identified.